Adderbury History, Family Crest & Coats of Arms

 Early Notables of the Adderbury family (pre 1700)

 Outstanding amongst the family at this time was Lewis Atterbury DD the Elder (died 1693), Rector of Great or Broad Risington in Gloucestershire in 1654, Chaplain to Henry, Duke of Gloucester in 1660; and his son, Francis Atterbury (1663-1732), English man of letters, politician and Bishop of...

 Another 46 words (3 lines of text) are included under the topic Early Adderbury Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Adderbury family to the New World and Oceana
+Migration of the Adderbury family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Adderburys to arrive on North American shores: Thomas Adderby, who came to Virginia in 1637.

 - Williams, Dr Ann.
 And G.H.
 Martin, Eds., Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8)